Bushra2711/Retail-Outlet-Product-Demand-Forecasting/PROJECT_LOG.md

   - ARIMA-specific forecasts (in `arima_plots/`)
   - Prophet-specific forecasts (in `prophet_plots/`)
 - Evaluates model performance and combines forecasts into final predictions
+- Splits final combined predictions into multiple CSV parts (~50 MB each) for GitHub upload limits

 ### Technical Details: